Areas of Practice

 June 8, 2000

 The PSA Enabling Law was adopted and took effect.
-The English translation of the Enabling Law is available for download.
+The English translation of the Enabling Law as amended is available for download.

 It is expected that adoption of the PSA Law will put Ukraine back on the radar screen of potential investors in the oil and gas sector, since the Law creates attractive conditions for investing.
 It provides a solid and modern legal basis for potential PSA projects, and is, in many ways, much more favorable to investors than the Russian PSA Law.
 An overview analysis of the PSA Law is available in the "Publications" section of our Web site.